Millions face Easter under virus curbs

 But there was a step towards normalcy in Jerusalem's Old City, where a lockdown dampened Easter last year.

-There was a modest crowd this year as most major sites opened thanks to Israel's successful vaccine rollout.

 "Last year, it was very hard.
-We felt like the city was dead," said Lina Sleibi, a Palestinian Christian who sings at church services in the nearby West Bank holy city of Bethlehem.
-The pandemic has claimed more than 2.8 million lives worldwide.
+We felt like the city was dead," said Lina Sleibi, a Palestinian Christian who sings at church services in the nearby West Bank holy city of Bethlehem .
+Now, "you feel alive again", she said.

-But the United States, the hardest-hit nation, became the first country to administer at least one shot to more than 100 million people -- around half of its adult population.

-President Joe Biden has vowed to cover the vast majority within weeks.